 This is not a moral disagreement.
 This is a case of “is,” not of “ought.”
 Both parties in England agree—or, at least, appear to agree—on the goal: American colonies that acknowledge the authority of Parliament.
 The Whigs think the most effective means to this end is to persuade America that England is really their friend, by making concessions when concessions are demanded.
 The Tories think the most effective means to this end is to use firm and consistent force, to show the Americans that they have no alternative.

 After the war, the Whig theory became generally accepted in Britain.
 This answers question four: why the British have no hard feelings.
 They have no hard feelings because they believe the war resulted from a British mistake.
-In part 3 we read the first paragraph in Macaulay’s History of England, that famous archetype of Whig history.
+In Chapter 3 we read the first paragraph in Macaulay’s History of England, that famous archetype of Whig history.
 From the second:

 It will be seen how, in two important dependencies of the crown, wrong was followed by just retribution; how imprudence and obstinacy broke the ties which bound the North American colonies to the parent state; how Ireland, cursed by the domination of race over race, and of religion over religion, remained indeed a member of the empire, but a withered and distorted member, adding no strength to the body politic, and reproachfully pointed at by all who feared or envied the greatness of England.